robric/wiki-contrail-controller/OpenContrail-Continuous-Integration-(CI).md

 5. **How to flip a job so that jobs are restarted**

     Either add a comment "recheck no bug" or "Abandon and Restore" review entry.

+6. ** Cannot 'approve' review entries in certain branches such as R.10

+    Commits to release branches are now selectively throttled.
+Please send email to ci-admin@opencontrail.org describing your case, to get necessary approval

 6. **How to submit inter dependent changes spread across different git repos**